pabtomas/dotfiles/mana/doc/05_body.md

 - **type**: list
 - **required**: false
 - **default**: `[]`
-- **description**: Rodeo uses as many process as possible and runs a task as soon as possible.
-So this is here that you can schedule the Rodeo execution.
+- **description**: Mana uses as many process as possible and runs a task as soon as possible.
+So this is here that you can schedule the Mana execution.
 You can let this list empty but that means that you do not mind that the matching request runs first.
 This attribute takes a list of ID.
-Rodeo will run the request after the tasks listed here will end their execution.
+Mana will run the request after the tasks listed here will end their execution.

 ### `Body.errexit`

 - **type**: boolean
 - **required**: false
 - **default**: `true`
-- **description**: By default, if the request failed, Rodeo stops its execution in failure.
+- **description**: By default, if the request failed, Mana stops its execution in failure.
 If you want to change this behavior for a request, set this attribute to `false`.

 ### `Body.query`